Kadantte/Crunchyroll-Downloader-/readme.md

 ### Important

 You may only use this for personal usage/offline viewing only.
 If you like anime then support the industry by buying merch, DVD's, CR premium, etc. You will need to have an active subscription to download most content.

-I am not affiliated with Crunchyroll or HIDIVE.
+I'm not affiliated with Crunchyroll or HIDIVE.